-A fast, agile leap took him to the top of the wall, where he perched, eyes closed, as if trying to sense something.
+A blur of movement, followed by an agile leap took him to the top of the wall, where he perched, eyes closed, as if trying to sense something.
 When he opened his eyes he was frowning.

 "Our ripper perched here a long time, studying the castle."
 He cocked his head, almost as if trying to listen for something, then dropped back to the beach and walked closer to the castle.
-"The tide washed his footprints away, but the tide can't carry away other traced he left."
+"The tide washed his footprints away, but the tide can't carry away other traces he left."